wardjl/x-bookmark-search/README.md

 2. Creates embeddings using LangChain to understand the semantic meaning of tweets
 3. When you search, it finds tweets that match the concept you're looking for
 4. Results are ranked by semantic similarity to your query

-## Installation

-1. Clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the `extension` directory

 ## Usage